arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/get_api_endpoint.md

 @startDocuBlock get_api_endpoint
 @brief This API call returns the list of all endpoints (single server).

+@HINTS
+{% hint 'warning' %}
+This route should no longer be used.
+It is considered as deprecated from version 3.4 on.
+{% endhint %}

 @RESTHEADER{GET /_api/endpoint, Return list of all endpoints}

 @RESTDESCRIPTION